 - Understands that the aim of Conflict Coaching is to support the client in empowering themselves and achieving self-responsibility for their situation, and their responses to that situation, so that they do not feel 'trapped' by their difficulties.

-Conflict coaching is provided through 1-3 meetings of between 1 - 1½ hours with a CAOS trained and experienced Conflict Coach.
+Conflict coaching is provided through 1-3 meetings usually 1½ hours or sometimes longer with a CAOS trained and experienced Conflict Coach.

 Why is it limited to a maximum of 3 sessions?